Clinical Trial of Inhaled Molgramostim Nebulizer Solution in Autoimmune Pulmonary Alveolar Proteinosis (aPAP) (IMPALA-2)

 Time Frame: From Baseline to Week 24

-As a measure of pulmonary gas exchange, a standardized lung function test, DLCO, will be conducted.
-The single-breath DLCO test will be performed in accordance with American Thoracic Society/European Respiratory Society (ATS/ERS) guidelines for DLCO testing.
+As a measure of pulmonary gas transfer, a standardized lung function test, DLCO, was conducted.
+The single-breath DLCO test was performed in accordance with American Thoracic Society/European Respiratory Society (ATS/ERS) guidelines for DLCO testing.
+Results reported as % predicted DLCO adjusted for hemoglobin concentration (%predicted DLCOadj).

 From Baseline to Week 24